-Writing blog posts that people actually read is one of the most valuable skills you need to have
+Writing blog posts that actually get read is one of the most valuable skills you can have as a blogger and marketer.

 How to research for a blog post?